How to Deep Clean Your RV Black Tank (2025 Guide & Tank Reset Method)

 Film on probes can persist after the first dump — extra rinses usually clear it.
 If it is film that is preventing your black tank sensors from working properly, similar to the gray tank you may notice clear water after dumping and rinsing, but then after treating with Extreme, you may notice some slightly discolored water come out.

-How to Perform a Tank Reset with Extreme Cleaner
+How to Perform a Black Tank Reset with Extreme Cleaner

 - Start with an empty tank.
 Close the valve.